Skip to Content

 Three Layers

-This king platform bed frame was constructed in three layers.
+This frame was constructed in three layers.
 There is a middle rectangular layer that is built first, then a top rectangular layer added for structural support (to take weight) and rigidity.

 Easy to Disassemble